 Notable Winners and Legends of The Masters

-- Jack Nicklaus: "The Golden Bear" is widely considered one of the greatest golfers of all time, and his record six victories at The Masters are a testament to his dominance at Augusta National.
+- Jack Nicklaus: "The Golden Bear" won six green jackets, more than anyone in history.
 Nicklaus' most famous win came in 1986 when he became the oldest player to win The Masters at the age of 46.
 He sunk a 12-foot birdie putt on the 17th hole and then made par on the final hole to secure his sixth green jacket.
 "That's my grandson on the bag," Nicklaus said of his caddie that year.
 "He said, 'Grandpa, you're not going to bogey the last hole, are you?'
 I said, 'I'm going to try not to, Michael.'"

-- Tiger Woods: "The Big Cat" is perhaps the most dominant golfer of his generation, and his five victories at The Masters are a testament to his skill and tenacity at Augusta National.
+- Tiger Woods: Five Masters wins.
+Few players have ever dominated Augusta the way Woods did.
 Woods' most famous win came in 1997 when he won his first green jacket and set a tournament record for margin of victory.
 After his final putt dropped, Woods raised his arms in triumph and hugged his father Earl.
 "I never thought an African-American would come and win this tournament," Woods said after his victory.
 "It's just unbelievable."

 - Arnold Palmer: "The King" was one of the most beloved figures in the history of golf, and his four victories at The Masters helped establish him as an icon of the sport.
 Palmer was known for his attacking style of play and his charismatic personality, both of which made him a fan favorite.
 After winning his final green jacket in 1964, Palmer famously said, "I don't think I could ever really tell you what it means to win the Masters, except there's no other tournament like it anywhere in the world."